strangerism/SEALs/README.md

 CLI logs the summary report of the latest generation in two folders:

-- `generation\output\sealid\hit` contains report of all the file hits when searching for sections
+- `overwrite\generation\output\sealid\hit` contains report of all the file hits when searching for sections

+- `overwrite\generation\output\sealid\hit\files` contains the loadout files that have been used as input for the generation.
+These are pulled from the MO2 VFS mount at launch.

-- `generation\output\sealid\miss` contains report of all the file miss when searching for sections
+- `overwrite\generation\output\sealid\miss` contains report of all the file miss when searching for sections

+- `overwrite\generation\output\gamma\miss\files` contains all the files that recorded a miss

 ## CLI Tutorials